mshirhaan/dsa-studio/FEATURES.md

 - [x] Drag-to-select multiple elements ✨ NEW
 - [x] Drag selected elements to move ✨ NEW
 - [x] Proper circle selection bounds ✨ NEW
+- [x] Resize elements with 8 handles (corners + edges) ✨ NEW
+- [x] Shift key to lock aspect ratio during resize ✨ NEW
+- [x] Dynamic resize cursors on hover ✨ NEW
+- [x] Multi-line text support (Shift+Enter for new lines) ✨ NEW
+- [x] Double-click text to re-edit ✨ NEW
+- [x] Text auto-save on tool switch ✨ NEW

 #### ✅ Export Features
 - [x] Export canvas as PNG